MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-antivirus-using-powershell.md

 ---
-title: Evaluate Microsoft Defender Antivirus using powershell
+title: Evaluate Microsoft Defender Antivirus using PowerShell.
-description: Businesses of all sizes can use this guide to evaluate and test the protection offered by Microsoft Defender Antivirus in Windows using powershell ms.service: defender-endpoint ms.localizationpriority: medium ms.topic: conceptual
+description: Businesses of all sizes can use this guide to evaluate and test the protection offered by Microsoft Defender Antivirus in Windows using PowerShell. ms.service: defender-endpoint ms.localizationpriority: medium ms.topic: conceptual